 Developing sustainable roses through education and breeding

-Rose Rosette Disease (RRD) is a devastating disease in roses.
-It makes the rose unsightly because of abnormal growth of the rose plant tissue, including symptoms such as witches’ brooms, excessive thorns, enlarged canes, and malformed leaves and flowers.
-RRD has been reported since the early 1940s but only in 2011 did research demonstrate that it is caused by a virus, aptly named the Rose Rosette Virus (RRV).
-In 2014, we were granted funding by the USDA Specialty Crop Research Initiative program to research this disease with the goal of developing roses that are resistant to RRD.
-In 2022, we began our new project, Sustainable Roses, where our long-term goal is to develop sustainable rose landscapes based on cultivars resistant to rose rosette disease and rose black spot disease.
+Rose Rosette Disease (RRD) is a devastating disease of roses that causes abnormal growth of plant tissue, including witches’ broom, excessive thorns, enlarged canes, and malformed leaves and flowers.
+RRD has been reported since the early 1940s but only in 2011 did research demonstrate its cause was the virus Emaravirus rosae, aptly named the Rose Rosette Virus (RRV).
+In 2014, the USDA Specialty Crop Research Initiative program granted funding to research this disease with the goal of developing roses resistant to RRD.
+In 2022, the Sustainable Roses project was initiated with a long-term goal to develop sustainable rose landscapes based on cultivars resistant to Rose Rosette and rose black spot diseases.